Authorship of the Petrine epistles

-The authorship of the Petrine epistles (First and Second Peter) is an important question in biblical criticism, parallel to that of the authorship of the Pauline epistles, since scholars have long sought to determine who were the exact authors of the New Testament letters.
-Most scholars today conclude that Saint Peter was not the author of the two epistles that are attributed to him and that they were written by two different authors.
+The authorship of the Petrine epistles (1 Peter and 2 Peter) is a question in biblical criticism, parallel to that of the authorship of the Pauline epistles, in which scholars have sought to determine the exact authors of the New Testament letters.
+The vast majority of biblical scholars think the two epistles do not share the same author, due to wide differences in Greek style and views between the two letters.
+Most scholars today conclude that Peter the Apostle was the author of neither of the two epistles that are attributed to him.